djbrieck/brieckspro/content/posts/iphone7-upgrade-next-move/index.md

 ## iPhone 7 Plus the last of the Classic Plus size iPhones for Me

-First off I have been very happy with my iPhone 7 Plus thus far its been a great short run and for only the price of fixing a bulging battery for about $60 it was a great value too.
+First off I have been very happy with my iPhone 7 Plus thus far it's been a great short run and for only the price of fixing a bulging battery for about $60 it was a great value too.
 Now I finally and unfortunately reached the point where a mission-critical application is no longer working.

 I ran this iPhone 7 Plus until the very last moment for me and now have an idea of exactly how long I can keep an old phone usable for me.
 While this was an older iPhone in numbers, functionally everything I needed to work worked for me, until it did not anymore on June 15, 2024.